akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 _**Q.** "But what about server-side Javascript?
 That's what MongoDB uses right?"_

 No, that's not what MongoDB uses.
-Well it can interpret and execute some javascript functions you send to it, but they're only for running within
+Well it can interpret and execute some javascript functions you send to it, but they're only for running within  (TODO confirm these (or at least the first two) are deprecated in 4.0 and removed in 4.2)

 - a MapReduce framework command, or
 - if using a $where operator in a find command, or